-We may search for a quiet place to meditate, but true external solitude is not necessary, and may not even exist.
+We may search for a quiet place to meditate, but complete physical seclusion is not necessary.
+Profound solitude involves more than renunciation of material possessions and withdrawal from sounds and society.
+It is a process that divests the heart of the habits and roles upon which personality relies.
 I have come to understand solitude as an experience of relationship, specifically our relationship to reality.
 Lovers of solitude value this relationship and give it attention.
-We devote time for meditation, time to listen to silence, time to breathe in the vastness of space that surrounds us, time to make friends with ourselves.
+We devote time to meditate, time to listen to silence, time to breathe in the vastness of space that surrounds us, time to make friends with ourselves.

-In a dialogue on solitude with a monk named Migajala, the Buddha elaborated on the attributes of two types of meditators, one described as "a lone dweller," the other as "one dwelling with a partner."
+In a dialogue on solitude with a monk named Migajāla, the Buddha elaborated on the attributes of two types of meditators, one described as "a lone dweller," the other as "one dwelling with a partner."
 The Buddha explains:

-There are, Migajala, forms cognizable by the eye that are desirable, lovely, agreeable, pleasing, sensually enticing, tantalizing.
+There are, Migajāla, forms cognizable by the eye that are desirable, lovely, agreeable, pleasing, sensually enticing, tantalizing.
 If a bhikkhu seeks delight in them, welcomes them, and remains holding to them, delight arises.
 When there is delight, there is infatuation.
 When there is infatuation, there is bondage.
-Bound by the fetter of delight, Migajala, a bhikkhu is called one dwelling with a partner. . . .
+Bound by the fetter of delight, Migajāla, a bhikkhu is called one dwelling with a partner. . . .

-Migajala, even though a bhikkhu who dwells thus resorts to forests and groves, to remote lodgings where there are few sounds and little noise, desolate, hidden from people, appropriate for seclusion, he is still called one dwelling with a partner.
+Migajāla, even though a bhikkhu who dwells thus resorts to forests and groves, to remote lodgings where there are few sounds and little noise, desolate, hidden from people, appropriate for seclusion, he is still called one dwelling with a partner.
 For what reason?
-Because craving is his partner, and he has not abandoned it; therefore he is called one dwelling with a partner.7
+Because craving is his partner, and he has not abandoned it; therefore he is called one dwelling with a partner.12